UndefiedCse/Heat-Island/LiDAR/README.md

 I use DSM and DTM data from [Scottish Remote Sensing database](https://remotesensingdata.gov.scot/).
 I put bash file for downloading sample data. `NT27SE` is a smaller map with ~50MB, I used for checking for bug. `NT16NE` is a bigger file ~350MB, I used this chunk for visualize.
 All the pictures below are obtained from `NT16NE`.

+## Performance issue
+The coordinate system used in the dataset is not in latitude and longitude.
+A coordinate transformation is required using `pyproj` package but this process is a bottleneck in this code.

 ## DSM, DTM, Height map
+the area is pretty suburban and there is no tall building in the map.
+Most trees are taller than house in the map.
 ![DSM full map](dsm_full.png)
 ![DTM full map](dtm_full.png)
 ![Height map](hmap_full.png)